At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Central Records Bureau

 The Central Records Bureau (CRB) is located within the Fred Taylor Building at the Miami-Dade Police Department (MDPD) located at 9105 NW 25 Street, Doral, Florida.
-The CRB maintains and distributes public records including Arrest Forms (Dade County only), and only MDPD Offense/Incident (O/I) Reports and Florida Traffic Crash (FTC) Reports.
+The CRB maintains and distributes all public records including Arrest Forms (Dade County only), and only MDPD Offense/Incident (O/I) Reports and Florida Traffic Crash (FTC) Reports.
 The CRB also provides Police Clearance Letters, detailing criminal history information, for the purpose of: citizenship/immigration, employment, adoption, education/school, investigation, legal/lawyer/court, and personal reasons.
-The CRB Public Counter is open Monday-Friday, 8 am - 6 pm, and is closed on weekends and holidays.
+The CRB Public Counter is open Monday-Friday, 9:00am - 5:30pm, and is closed on weekends and holidays.

-As specified in Florida State Statutes, Chapter 119.07, FTC Reports may only be made immediately available to the parties involved in the crash.
+As specified in Florida State Statutes, Chapter 316.066(2)(b), FTC Reports may only be made immediately available to the parties involved in the crash.
 The portions of FTC Reports that reveal personal information concerning the parties involved is confidential and exempt from public disclosure for 60 days after the report is filed.
 If requested by mail, complete, and notarize the Sworn Statement for Traffic Crash Report Information form and submit with request.

 The following information is necessary when requesting a copy of an O/I or FTC Report:

 - Name(s) of person(s) involved

 The CRB Public Counter personnel research and prepare criminal background checks on individuals for citizenship/immigration, employment, adoption, education/school, investigation, legal/lawyer/court, and personal reasons, and prepare a Police Clearance Letter, if requested.
 Police Clearance Letters may be obtained in person, by mail, or via the Miami-Dade Police Public Records Center.